mikaelvesavuori/github-dashboards/README.md

 _If you're curious, each dashboard component is ~1200 bytes so that should give you an idea for the DynamoDB usage._

-**Feel free to upgrade it with nicer visuals, API keys or security, or anything else you fancy!**
+**Feel free to upgrade it with nicer visuals, API keys or security, client-side caching, or anything else you fancy!**

 ## Prerequisites